 Click the plus icon on one of the question results to add it to your exam.

-The Replace this question with a copy lets you quickly swap in a duplicate of a question you’ve included in your exam.
+The Replace this question with a copy button lets you quickly swap in a duplicate of a question you’ve included in your exam.
 If you’re using a question created by someone else, this is a convenient way of getting a version of the question you can make changes to.

 Removing a question from an exam does not remove it from the database.
 To permanently delete a question, click on its name to open its edit page, and click the Delete button there.